Evergreen · Denver Metro (Foothills) · Median Home Value $750,000 · Population 9,500

 Evergreen Neighborhood Alerts — Protect Your Equity Before You Access It

-Smart equity access starts with knowing the risks specific to your Evergreen area.
+Smart equity access starts with knowing the risks specific to your Evergreen neighborhood.
 Here’s what to watch for.

 Wildland-Urban Interface (WUI) — All of Evergreen